Tommy Hilfiger Answers 5 Key Questions Before His Mega Spring 2017 Show

-1. Why have you enthusiastically jumped into the show, then shop retail revolution? ie Consumers can buy your collection immediately after it has been shown.
+1. Why have you enthusiastically jumped into the ‘fashion show, then shop’ retail revolution? ie consumers can buy your collection immediately after it has been shown.

 Tommy: I really believe that you have to listen to your customers and they are saying that they want immediate gratification and they want “experiences.”
 They want to buy looks when they see them.
 They want it here and now.
 When we did our first show and shop collection with Gigi Hadid, 21, for Fall 2016, we had a 900% increase in visits to our website to buy the clothes and we sold out of everything.
 We went way beyond our expectations.
-That first show, then shop in New York City’s South Street Seaport took our company to a whole new level.
+That first show, then shop collection which was shown in September 2016, in New York City’s South Street Seaport took our company to a whole new level.

 2. What kind of “experiences” do young women want today from fashion?

-Tommy: They want to see entertainers and artists and celebrities are part of the fashion experience.
-Our show will be an experience — there will be live musical performances, skateboarders, graffiti artists, rides and you’ll be able to buy the clothes right at the Venice Beach show location, right after the show.
+Tommy: They want to see entertainers and artists and celebrities being part of the fashion experience.
+Our new show will be an experience — there will be live musical performances, skateboarders, graffiti artists, rides and you’ll be able to buy the clothes at the Venice Beach show location, right after the show.

-Tommy points out that his customers can also follow along the the experiences of his 55 models, including Bella Hadid, 20, and Joan Smalls, 28, who he flew to LA on a giant chartered plan last night, Feb.
+Tommy points out that his customers can also follow along with the experiences of his 55 models, including Bella Hadid, 20, and Joan Smalls, 28, who he flew to LA on a giant chartered plane last night, Feb.
 7. I was on that plane in the midst of 55 happy young women as they sang and danced in their Tommy Hilfiger outfits and shared their experiences and Tommy looks on social media.

 3. How has Gigi Hadid, your co-designer for TOMMYxGIGI, influenced the Spring 2017 collection?